-Perspective | The destructive ’Devious Licks’ TikTok challenge is another trend parents have to battle
+Perspective | How to talk to your kids about the Devious Licks school TikTok challenge

 The next day, I got an email from his middle school, telling us that the bathrooms had been vandalized as part of this trend.

-In fact, parents all across the country are getting emails and notes home from schools, warning them about this trend, and asking them to talk to their kids about the potential consequences.
+In fact, parents all across the country are getting emails and notes from schools, warning them about this trend, and asking them to talk to their kids about the potential consequences.

 Teachers are posting memes on social media about it, tweeting about it, begging parents to intervene.
 School principals have started requiring students to keep their phones on their desks when they go to the bathroom so they can’t record themselves.

 This twisted trend started with a kid stealing masks from school and is now costing thousands of dollars in bathroom and locker room repairs.
-The most common “lick,” which Urban Dictionary describes as “a successful theft which results in acceptable, impressive, and rewarding payday for the protagonist,” is stealing soap dispensers, ripping up lockers, and damaging toilets.
+Urban Dictionary describes a “lick” as “a successful theft which results in an acceptable, impressive, and rewarding payday for the protagonist.”
+The most common licks in this challenge are stealing soap dispensers, ripping up lockers and damaging toilets.

-(In a weird twist in this weird trend: GP Pro, which manufactures soap dispensers, along with other items being destroyed in this latest trend, is offering to replace paper towel, toilet tissue and soap dispensers to schools for free through the end of Sept.)
+(In a weird twist in this weird trend: GP Pro, which manufactures soap dispensers, along with other items being destroyed in this challenge, is offering to replace paper towel, toilet tissue and soap dispensers to schools for free through the end of September.)

 While the videos may not show the perpetrators’ faces, they’re hardly anonymous.
-Teens have been identified, by voices and through responsible friends, and arrested for their behavior.
+Teens have been identified, by voices and through responsible friends, and arrested because of their behavior.

 TikTok has since banned the videos, along with the hashtag and related tags, but that has done little to slow this trend.
 Kids are savvy when it comes to technology, and by simply changing the spelling of a hashtag, they can continue to post this type of content.
 Also, this doesn’t mean there won’t be more of these types of challenges.
-The Devious Lick challenge is just one in a long line of social media-driven challenges that promote risky, dangerous, and sometimes deadly behavior.
+The Devious Lick challenge is just one in a long line of social media-driven challenges that promote risky, dangerous and sometimes deadly behavior.
 Like the Tide Pods challenge, or more recently, the Crate Challenge.

-Along with teenage brain wiring, researcher Kaitlin Mendes, associate professor of sociology at Western University, whose work currently focuses on online risk and harm that young people faced during COVID-19 lockdown, attributes the popularity of these trends to an “‘always on’ culture, where young people feel pressure to gain visibility, likes, and shares because it’s part of how they earn social capital within their friend groups.”
+Along with the wiring of the teenage brain, Kaitlynn Mendes, an associate professor of sociology at Western University who is focused on online risk and harm that young people faced during coronavirus shutdowns, attributes the popularity of these trends to an “ ‘always-on’ culture, where young people feel pressure to gain visibility, likes and shares because it’s part of how they earn social capital within their friend groups.”

 As teens idolize social media influencers, many of whom have lucrative careers and endorsement deals, the idea that one video could make them a viral sensation is not that far-fetched.